opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

        3. Click outside the text box or press Enter for the change to be taken into account.

    * * Hierarchical
      * This option is for multi-valued records, separated by one same separator and which have a hierarchical relation.
-Example: *France;Ile-de-France;Paris* When set up as a facet, each first value of each record's multi-values combination appears as a separate entry in the filters section.
+Example: *France/Ile-de-France/Paris* When set up as a facet, each first value of each record's multi-values combination appears as a separate entry in the filters section.
 When clicking on one entry, all second-level values related to that entry appear, and so on.
 Example: After clicking on the filter entry *France*, the related second-level entry *Ile-de-France* appears.
 After clicking on *Ile-de-France*, the related third-level entry *Paris* appears.

        To activate the hierachical option: